 Please read this information carefully before proceeding to the online submission form.
 All abstracts must be submitted online using the abstract submission form.
-Abstracts submitted by email, etc. will not be considered.
+Abstracts submitted by fax, e-mail, etc. will not be considered.

 - A limit of 250 words applies.
 Abstracts of greater than 250 words will be automatically truncated.